top of page

 • Prepare your home like you would for a showing

-• Low appraisals may require negotiation, especially in neutral markets
+• Low appraisals may require negotiation, especially in markets where buyers have more options and pricing strategy matters more.

 6. Prepare for the Final Walkthrough and Move-Out